thiennp/frontend-mastery-hub/levels/143/README.md

-# Level 143: Performance Monitoring & Analysis
+# Level 143: Performance Budgets

 ## Overview
-This level focuses on performance monitoring & analysis and provides comprehensive learning materials, examples, and projects.
+This level focuses on performance budgets and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of performance monitoring & analysis
+- Understand the core concepts of performance budgets
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns